Learn about the experiences of some of our recent graduates ...

 Above are only some of the experiences and opportunities that I have been afforded due, in large part, to the standard of excellence learned and adopted from the SAA program at MSU.
-Whether pulling from theory to create the proposal for the LEAD community or calling mentors, colleagues and friends for resources, I have truly come to value the community of scholars MSU SAA promotes and fosters.
+Whether pulling from theory to create programs/initiatives or calling mentors, colleagues and friends for resources, I have truly come to value the community of scholars MSU SAA promotes and fosters.
 Beyond the learning environment, I believe that my Practicum experiences helped shape her future career path.
-While balancing the MSU SAA course load, a Grad-Assistantship and a Practicum can be time intensive, the commitment to the process can lay a path in the future you did not see at the time.
-Another valuable MSU SAA take-away for me was developing a lasting and impactful relationship with a mentor.
+While balancing the MSU SAA course load, a Grad-Assistantship and a Practicum can be time intensive, the commitment to the process can lay a path for the future you did not see at the time.
+Another valuable MSU SAA take-away for me was developing a lasting and meaningful relationship with a mentor.
 This person has served not only as a support system and sounding board, but also has challenged me in my career path and provided invaluable perspective on various work and life situations.
 I am grateful for the time at Michigan State University and am proud to be a part of the wide-reaching SAA network of Spartans.
+Go Green!

 Class of 2007

 University of New Mexico

 Michigan State University's SAA program was integral in shaping me into the professional I am today.
 While I valued all aspects of my education, several components stand out as unique and defining experiences.
 The first is the practicum program, where I had the opportunity to teach a 3-credit undergraduate leadership course with another graduate student.
 I learned how to meet students where they were at while challenging them to learn and grow.
 I am a better student activities professional, advisor, supervisor, and public speaker because of that semester spent teaching.
 Another incredibly valuable component to the SAA program is the 1-credit seminar that students take each semester.
 The focus of the seminar changed each term, from helping first semester students ease into graduate school to finally helping us through a job search process.